compsy/polar_test/README.md

 ```
 If bundler isn't installed, you first need to type `gem install bundler`.

-There is a file called `config.yml.example`, **rename this file to `config.yml`**.
+There is a file called `config.yml.example`, **copy this file to `config.yml`**.
 Then edit it and supply your own Client ID and Client Secret, as obtained through [https://admin.polaraccesslink.com/](https://admin.polaraccesslink.com/).

 ## Running the server
 ```